 It was mid-afternoon when we boarded the ms Sapphire riverboat at a pier on the western end of Paris, and within a couple of hours we found ourselves heading back to the city.
-Herb and I had signed on with Tauck Tours for seven-night cruise along the Seine River, with stops along the way to the Normandy coast and back.
+Herb and I had signed on with Tauck Tours for a seven-night cruise along the Seine River, with stops along the way to the Normandy coast and back.
 The first night would be an overnight stay on the riverboat in Paris and a private tour of the Louvre.

 Although there were just 32 of us on the cruise – the ms Sapphire’s capacity is 98 – the Tauck team was continuing with all tours and special events as planned.
 This was travel in the so-called post-pandemic world, and it was immediately clear that everyone on board was thrilled to be traveling again, whatever that would look like and whatever it might mean.